EngineerSmith/AppleCake/README.md

 # AppleCake
 Visual Profiling tool for Love2D using Chromium's trace tool.
-AppleCake has been tested and built on Love 11.4
+AppleCake 2 has been tested to work in Love 11.4 and Love 12.0
 ## Features
 * **Profile** how long functions take, with profile nesting!
 * **Mark** timeless events